Geethika2204/GREEN-LM/README.md

 - **Simulated carbon signal** — grid intensity currently comes from predefined time-based values, not a live feed like WattTime or ElectricityMap.
 Swapping in a real API is the most direct next step toward matching the published methodology.
 - **Single-domain evaluation** — results are reported on one binary fake-news task.
 Generalizing the routing thresholds to multi-class or regression settings hasn't been tested yet.
-- **Fixed exit points** — early-exit heads sit at layers 3, 4, and 6.
-A learned or continuous exit criterion, rather than these fixed checkpoints, could recover a little more accuracy on borderline cases.

 ## Note on Scope